tearch-linux/TeaISO/doc/FAQ-and-notes.md

 #### How can i install my teaiso images

-Teaiso is just a Live ISO image creator, the each linux installers are out of scope of the project, you have two options:
+Teaiso is just a Live ISO image creator, each installer of each linux flavor are out of scope of the project, you have two options:

-- Use the distro Live ISO creation tool (that of course are more complicated 😌)
+- Use the own Live ISO creation tool of each Linux distribution (that of course are more complicated 😌)
 - Use the [17g installer](http://gitlab.com/ggggggggggggggggg/17g) a fork of LMDE installer

 In some special cases, due the installer nature are included in the rootfs, installation